Young Scooter: Musical style

-Scooter is known for his freestyle type of rapping, without writing down his lyrics, similarly to Gucci Mane.
-He has defined his style as "count music," and explained it in an interview with Complex: "I don't really care what I say on a beat as long as it's about some money.
+Scooter was known for his freestyle type of rapping, without writing down his lyrics, similarly to Gucci Mane.
+He defined his style as "count music", and explained it in an interview with Complex: "I don't really care what I say on a beat as long as it's about some money.
 When you try to think hard and write it out, that's when it's gonna be fucked up."

-Scooter's lyrical themes are largely about money and drugs.
+Scooter's lyrical themes were largely about money and drugs.
 David Drake of Complex compared his "populist, kingpin rapping" to that of Young Jeezy, although he noted that Scooter doesn't have the "all-encompassing grandiosity" of his fellow Atlanta rapper.

-Scooter is influenced by famous hip-hop artists such as Jay-Z, 50 Cent and Diddy.
+Scooter listed his influences as Jay-Z, 50 Cent and Sean Combs.

 Legal issues

-Young Scooter was arrested for probation violation during a traffic stop in DeKalb County, Georgia, on April 8, 2013.
-According to HipHopDX, Scooter shared a jail cell with frequent collaborator Gucci Mane, who was arrested for probation violation on April 12, 2013.
-Scooter spent six months behind bars before being released in mid-October 2013.
-On March 2, 2015, Young Scooter was released off probation.
+On April 8, 2013, Bailey was arrested for probation violation during a traffic stop in DeKalb County, Georgia.
+According to HipHopDX, Bailey shared a jail cell with frequent collaborator Gucci Mane, who was arrested for probation violation on April 12, 2013.
+Bailey spent six months in custody before being released in mid-October 2013.
+On March 2, 2015, he was released off probation.

+Death

+Bailey died on March 28, 2025, his 39th birthday, in Atlanta, Georgia, while attempting to flee from the Atlanta Police Department.
+Authorities responded to a 911 call reporting a dispute involving gunfire and a woman whom Bailey had forcibly brought back into a house.
+Once officers arrived, Bailey and another man fled.
+While trying to escape, Bailey accidentally penetrated his thigh and severed his femoral artery after jumping over two fences.
+He was taken to Grady Memorial Hospital, where he later died.
+The cause of death was exsanguination as a result of the injury.